claudiocabral/contemporary_cpp/README.md

 and enough confusion to keep consultatns employed for the next century.

-This contains a list of what I consider good to know things about C++ as it existis in 2021.
-I plan add more thing entries as time passes
+This contains a list of what I consider good to know things about C++ as it exists in 2021.
+I plan to add more entries as time passes

 ## [Tooling](tools.md)
 * Compiler explorer